 Interest rate risk is defined as risk attributable to fluctuations in the fair value of financial instruments or cash flows derived from these instruments due to changes in market interest rates.
 The Group's exposure to interest rate risk is mainly associated with borrowings, corporate bonds and other liabilities as well as such receivables as interest-bearing deposits.
-Changes in market interest rates rates rates rate risk is nearly associated with borrowings, corporate bonds and other liabilities as well as such receivables as interest-bearing deposits.
 Changes in market interest rates necessarily affect interest income, thus exposing future cash flows to interest rate risk.